Approved by the Infrastructure and Research Policy Committee on May 16, 2017

-The American Society of Civil Engineers (ASCE) supports federal and state emergency responder legislation to prevent lawsuits against engineering entities for on-site conditions that are entirely outside their scope of work or control and that recognizes the intense and time-sensitive decision-making process required during the emergency response period.
+The American Society of Civil Engineers (ASCE) supports federal and state emergency responder legislation to prevent lawsuits against engineering entities for on-site conditions that are entirely outside their scope of work or control and while recognizing the intense and time-sensitive decision-making process required during the emergency response period.

 Good Samaritan Laws, serve to protect only unpaid volunteers from liability for work performed during declared state or national disasters.
 In contrast, Emergency Responder Legislation is designed to protect those who are hired to provide services in response to disasters.
 Emergency Responder Legislation would provide civil engineering entities protection from lawsuits aimed to make engineers responsible for activities outside the scope of work, or the scope of professional services, and protection from lawsuits related to decisions that are made based on limited information and limited time during the disaster emergency response period.